Eugene Quinn will lead a walk about the strong Irish cultural exchange with Vienna.

 These women replaced some rather dull men and brought a dynamism to Irish politics which continues to resonate.
 It was the first time worldwide that a woman had replaced a woman as president of a country.
 And in 2017, Ireland became the first county worldwide to ask the people if gay couples should be able to marry with the same conditions as straight people.
 Hundreds of thousands of Irish women and men travelled home to proudly vote in the referendum, which was successful and sent out a message about the new, progressive Ireland (at that time led by an openly-gay, half-Indian Taoiseach, Leo Varadkar).

-Irish football fans are somehow diplomats around the world, and this bottom-up dynamism is a beautiful Irish contribution to the world.
+Irish football fans become spontaneous diplomats around the world, and this bottom-up dynamism is a beautiful - and unexpected - Irish contribution to outsiders.
 Our people are open, straight, funny and often charming.
 There is a strong storytelling tradition in Ireland which people around the world respond to.
 You won't spend long standing alone in a Dublin pub, since the locals are curious, cheeky and see few social boundaries.

 At the same time, the island has suffered greatly from poor British rule, neglect, poverty, famine, civil war, terrorism, massive outward migration, corruption and the sometimes dark influence of the Catholic church.